12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Not Accepted

 The menu is super basic, with just a handful of traditional dishes that haven’t changed since it opened in 1945.
-But each one is packed with flavor and has that traditional Catalan touch.

 Some of the standout dishes are the fried anchovies, pan con tomate, botifarra sausage, and fresh tomato salad.
 They are so simple yet so delicious!

-If you’re craving affordable tapas and house wine in an authentic, no-frills setting, this is the spot.
 Be sure to grab a seat early, as this tiny bar only has a few tables and fills up quickly!

 6. Bodega Biarritz 1881